CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Attenuation

-The pulsar addon given biscuit can be attenuated, here is an attenuation example using (biscuit-cli)[https://github.com/biscuit-auth/biscuit-cli] from the given biscuit to produce/consume topics starting with `TOPIC_PREFIX`:
+The pulsar addon given biscuit can be attenuated, here is an attenuation example using (biscuit-cli)[https://github.com/biscuit-auth/biscuit-cli] from the given biscuit to produce/consume topics starting with `"TOPIC_PREFIX"`:

 First inspect your biscuit:
 ```bash